 Delores is a client who recently spent time recovering at our Respite Care facility.
 She has now reconnected with some family in Kansas.
 We are so happy she is well and no longer homeless and this thank you note was most appreciated by our staff.

 “If it were not for the (ATHRC) program I definitely would be deceased.
 I had given up hope.
 But when I came here, I felt that they cared, and having someone care about you makes such a difference.”

 Tanya was admitted into the Recuperative Care Program upon discharge from the hospital, needing recovery from severe pulmonary complications.
 The Recuperative Care Program played an essential part in her recovery.
 Tanya had been doubling up with friends, but once she fell ill she was not allowed back into the home.

 Ascending to Health provided a safe and supportive place to convalesce, connected her with a Primary Care doctor and Client Navigator who helped coordinate follow-up specialty appointments, and provided nutritious meals to enhance her recovery.
 Our SOAR Administrator found issues with her Old Age Pension that was not paying the amount for which she had qualified.
 Once corrected, and once fully recuperated, she was able to save money and enter subsidized housing.

-If Ascending to Health Respite Care had not existed Ultimately, without Recuperative Care services, Tanya have been discharged from the hospital to the local emergency shelter, warming shelter, or the streets.
-Her was such that, without the proper support and case management she would have likely suffered severe complications and numerous readmissions to the Emergency Department and/or hospital.
+Without Ascending to Health’s Recuperative Care services, Tanya would have been discharged from the hospital to the local emergency shelter, warming shelter or the streets.
+Without the appropriate support and case management, she would have likely suffered severe complications and numerous readmissions to the Emergency Department and/or hospital.